 The company tax return must include a tax calculation, showing how the profits in your financial accounts have been adjusted to work out the taxable profits included in the corporation tax return.
 For example, you can only deduct allowable expenses when working out your profits, and use set capital allowances rather than your own depreciation charges for assets such as equipment and premises.

 All corporation tax returns for accounting periods must now be filed online.

 If you plan to file your corporation tax return yourself, you'll need to set up an online account with HMRC.
 You'll also need to download HMRC's software or get commercial software that can file the corporation tax return in the format HMRC requires.
 Read about filing your corporation tax return on the HMRC website.

 You must file the company tax return, together with your tax calculation and financial accounts.
 If you need to make any later changes, you can do this up to 12 months after the corporation tax return filing deadline.
 You must tell HMRC if you discover any errors after this, even though it is too late to amend your company tax return.

-From April 2016 all UK small businesses will have an online personal tax account.
-You will be able to view your tax transactions across the range of business taxes including Self Assessment, Corporation Tax, VAT and PAYE for employers and to make payments at any time.
+All UK small businesses now have an online personal tax account.
+You can view your tax transactions across the range of business taxes including Self Assessment, Corporation Tax, VAT and PAYE for employers and to make payments at any time.